 Famous for its beautiful stone carvings, this Temple was built on a flat rock at Diggala in the 14th century.
 Faded paintings from around that time provide many clues as to the way the Temple was built.
 The architecture is South Indian, so the general belief is that the workers were from abroad.

-The majestic LankathilakeVihare, believed to be one of the most magnificent architectural edifices in the Gampola kingdom, was built at the crest of a large rock named Panhalgala overlooking the Hantane mountain range in the Hiripitiya hamlet in Udunuwara.
+The majestic Lankathilake Vihare, one of the most magnificent architectural edifices in the Gampola Kingdom was built on the crest of a large rock named Panhalgala overlooking the Hantane Mountain range in the Hiripitiya hamlet in Udunuwara.

-EmbekkeDevalaya, is a wooden temple situated in the Ambakka village, three kilometres from the Peradeniya Botanical Gardens.
-It was built in the 14th century by King Wickremabahu III.
-Adjacent to the main temple, is a gedige (circular temple roof, raised off the ground by pillars) and inside the temple is a courtyard where originally the Hewisi drums and trumpet were played during the ceremonies.
+Embekke Devalaya is situated in the Ambakka Village and was built in the 14th century by King Wickremabahu III.
+The wooden Temple features a courtyard where the hewisi drums and trumpet were played during ceremonies.